usingMaths.com

 So!
 C# Fun Practice Exercise - Check Prime Number

-and see how the C# code checks the numbers to ascertain which ones are prime numbers.
+As a fun practice exercise, feel free to try out your own numbers, and see how the C# code checks the numbers to ascertain which ones are prime numbers.

-C# Code for Checking Prime class.
+C# Code for Checking Prime - Class File.

 using System;